nebulab/playbook/source/personal-growth/competency-matrix.html.md

 ## Using the matrix to grow

-As we mentioned, the matrix will be used by your mentor to monitor your progress and figure out what areas you need to work on to increase your impact at Nebulab.
+As we mentioned, the matrix will be used by your manager to monitor your progress and figure out what areas you need to work on to increase your impact at Nebulab.
 We use [Progression][progression], for evaluating team members, and the process is the following: